CALORIE Experimentors

 S. Thejaswini

-Having completed her Masters in Zoology, Thejaswini has been grasshopping her way through an array of niches trying to figure out what she loves doing the most.
-She has been a communication trainer, an assistant professor, program manager, an academic counsellor, and a nature educator in the past; and in each of these roles, has loved conversing with people.
-She particularly enjoys listening to stories, and experiences – an important reason why she says she joined the mediator program.
+Thejaswini has a Masters in Zoology and has been grasshopping her way through an array of niches trying to figure out what she loves doing the most.
+She has been a communication trainer, an assistant professor, program manager, an academic counsellor, and a nature educator in the past; and in each of these roles, she has loved conversing with people.
+She particularly enjoys listening to stories, and experiences–an important reason why she says she joined the experimentor programme.
+When “not talking”, one will probably catch her reading, watching a movie/series, sketching, cooking or simply zoning out while watching the skies.

 Sai Motupali Nair